fbpx

 Simulation Software

-To facilitate this integration of qualitative and quantitative approaches, a range of specialized simulation software tools have been developed, offering powerful features and capabilities for systems thinking and analysis.
+To facilitate this integration of qualitative and quantitative approaches, a range of specialized simulation software tools have been developed, offering powerful features and capabilities for analysis.

 Vensim, iThink